As an Amazon Associate I earn from qualifying purchases.

 - 1 tbsp. olive oil

-Put the lid on the grill and allow to cook for about 30 minutes, stirring occasionally with BBQ tongs.
+- Place a piece of aluminum foil on the BBQ grill and place your carrots on that.
+Spread them out so that they are in a single layer.
+(You can also use a barbecue skillet or cast-iron skillet).
+Close the lid on the grill and allow to cook for about 30 minutes, stirring occasionally with BBQ tongs.
 Cook until they are soft and easily pierced with a fork.

 This recipe from the Gracious Pantry archives, originally posted 4/7/11.